 We have been on the hunt for the perfect ottoman for a while now.

-I have been dreaming about a nice ottoman that would have the perfect amount of storage.
+I wanted a nice ottoman that would have the perfect amount of storage.
 Take a look at some of my favorites.
-Unfortunately, most fell short of the cuteness factor…
+Unfortunately, most fell short of the cuteness factor… I wanted a nice pop of color and pattern!

-So I just had to take things into my own hands and build the perfect piece!
+Obviously, I took things in my own hands and built the perfect piece!

 RELATED: 20 Creative DIY storage ottoman ideas